nicholaishaw/tableau-challenge/README.md

 # Tableau Bike Analysis

 ## Background
-In a fictional world, as a lead analyst for a [New York City bike program](https://en.wikipedia.org/wiki/Citi_Bike) (Citi Bike), In my new role, I have been tasked with overseeing the largest bike-sharing program in the United States.
-In your new role, I will be expected to generate regular reports for city officials looking to publicize and improve the city program.
+In a fictional world, I have been tasked with overseeing the largest bike-sharing program in the United States as a lead analyst for a [New York City bike program](https://en.wikipedia.org/wiki/Citi_Bike) (Citi Bike).
+In my new role, I will be expected to generate regular reports for city officials looking to publicize and improve the city program.

 Since 2013, the Citi Bike program has implemented a robust infrastructure for collecting data on the program's utilization.
 Each month, bike data is collected, organized, and made public on the [Citi Bike](https://citibikenyc.com/system-data) webpage.